Vedantsahai18/Vedantsahai18/README.md

 ![My Banner](https://github.com/Vedantsahai18/Vedantsahai18/blob/master/maxresdefault.jpg)
 <h1 align="center">Hi 👋, I'm Vedant Sahai</h1>
-<h3 align="center">A highly driven Computer Science Engineer always seeking opportunities where I can expedite my knowledge in Software Development, Deep Learning and Natural Language Processing , and use my adroitness as a developer to democratize AI and enable most of humanity to enjoy its fruits. </h3>
+<h3 align="center">A highly driven Computer Science Engineer always seeking opportunities where I can expedite my knowledge in Software Development, Deep Learning, and Natural Language Processing, and use my adroitness as a developer to democratize AI and enable most of humanity to enjoy its fruits. </h3>

 - Currently a CSE Master's student @**The Pennsylvania State University**

-- 🔭 Worked as an *AI/ML Summer Assosciate '23* @**JP Morgan and Chase***.
-Previously worked @ **Plexflo** as an **AI Product Manager**
+- 🔭 Worked as an *AI/ML Summer Assosciate '23* @**JP Morgan and Chase**.
+Previously worked @**Plexflo** as an *AI Product Manager*

 - 🔭 I’m currently working on **Natural Language Processing and Deep Learning techniques**